 Q: Are seats reserved?

 A: Seats are not reserved for most concerts.
-For the Tallis Scholars concert, some tickets are for Front Seating.
+For the concert by The Tallis Scholars, some tickets are for Front Seating.
 Several rows at the front of the venue will be reserved for people who have paid extra for their tickets.

 Q: What if I arrive late?